aws-samples/aws-genomics-workflows/docs/tldr.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("VPC", "GenomicsVPC", "https://aws-quickstart.s3.amazonaws.com/quickstart-aws-vpc/templates/aws-vpc.template", "(Optional) Creates a new Virtual Private Cloud to use for your genomics workflow resources.") }}
+{{ cfn_stack_row("VPC (Optional)", "GenomicsVPC", "https://aws-quickstart.s3.amazonaws.com/quickstart-aws-vpc/templates/aws-vpc.template", "Creates a new Virtual Private Cloud to use for your genomics workflow resources.") }}

 The above template uses the AWS Quickstart reference for a [Modular and Scalable VPC Architecture](https://aws.amazon.com/quickstart/architecture/vpc/) and provides a networking foundation for AWS Cloud infrastructures, deploying an Amazon Virtual Private Cloud (Amazon VPC) according to AWS best practices and guidelines.

 For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/9VdxN).

+## Step 1: Compute Environment

-### Full stack
+### Option A: Full stack

 The "Full Stack" CloudFormation template below will create all of the AWS resources required - S3 Bucket, EC2 Launch Templates, IAM Roles, Batch Compute Environments, Batch Job Queues - for your genomics workflow environment into an existing VPC.